-My name is Kathleen Humble and I am a homeschooling mum in Australia to two wonderful twice-exceptional children: C aka Canary (after Canary Wharf); and J aka Jubilee (after the Jubilee Blim, a small, fast bus).
-Yes, my eldest picked the names, can’t you tell?
-In a past life, I was also a mathematician, computer programmer, and a children’s entertainer.
+Kathleen Humble is a writer and homeschooling mum with ADHD in Australia to two wonderful twice-exceptional children: C aka Canary, after Canary Wharf; and J aka Jubilee,after the Jubilee Blim, a small, fast bus.
+In a past life, she was also a mathematician, computer programmer, and a children’s entertainer.

-To begin reading my articles, I recommend you start here.
+To begin reading articles, you should start here.

 Kathleen’s Other Publications

-My work has been featured in ‘The Mighty‘:
+Kathleen’s work has also been featured in ‘The Mighty‘: